hugh2024/powershell-tools/README.md

 5. Right-click any finding to remediate, exclude, or investigate

 ### Settings

-Go to the **Settings tab** to configure:

 - **Secondary Admin Account Prefix** - your org's standard secondary admin naming convention (e.g. `Fadmin`, `ladmin`, `secadmin`) - accounts matching this prefix are excluded from results
 - **Domain Admins / Built-in Administrator** - excluded by default (expected accounts)
 - **Custom Exclusion Patterns** - regex supported, one per line
 - **Computer Exclusions** - honeypots, test systems, and dev machines to skip entirely
 - **Output Directory** - where exports and scan history are saved
 - **Auto-export** - automatically save CSV after every scan

-### Remediation Warning

-> The **Remove Admin Account** right-click action connects to the remote machine via WinRM
-> and removes the selected account from the local Administrators group.
-This takes effect
-> immediately and cannot be easily undone.
+> **Remediation Warning:** The Remove Admin Account right-click action connects to the remote machine via WinRM and removes the selected account from the local Administrators group.
+This takes effect immediately and cannot be easily undone.
 Always verify the account before removing.
-> All removals are logged in the Activity Log with the operator's Windows identity and timestamp.
+All removals are logged in the Activity Log with the operator's Windows identity and timestamp.

 ---

 ## NetworkSpeedChecker

-**Version:** v4.4 | **Requires:** Administrator recommended, WinRM for remote testing
+**Version:** v4.4 &nbsp;|&nbsp; **Requires:** Administrator recommended, WinRM for remote testing

 A GUI network speed testing tool for measuring throughput between your machine and remote servers or workstations on the network.

 ### What it does
 - Tests upload and download speed to local and remote machines
 - Supports batch testing across multiple targets simultaneously
 - Parallel execution with configurable throttle